Adallcode/WeatherApp/README.md

 this application as well connects with an API to gives the weather after your query.

-Technologies used: Python, flask and OpenWeather api.
+Technologies used: Python, flask, OpenWeather api, HTML and CSS.